-The future of QIPC-EAE: greater autonomy, more fun'
+The future of QIPC-EAE: 'greater independence, more fun'

 A new style of management, the refurbishment of its head office in Oosterhout, the growth of EAE Flow and the popularity of the Performance Rackage: for Q.I.
 Press Controls - Engineering Automation Electronics (QIPC-EAE), 2017 has once again been an eventful year.
-Whilst the rest of the printing industry has been having a tough time of it lately, the Dutch specialist in measurement and control systems has seen continued growth in turnover.
+While the rest of the printing industry has been having a tough time of it lately, the Dutch specialist in measurement and control systems has seen continued growth in business.
 Managing director Menno Jansen reflects on last year and looks ahead to the new one.

 Mirroring the technical innovations constantly being rolled out by QIPC-EAE, last year also saw a critical review of the company's management style and the way of working at its head office in Oosterhout.
-With the introduction of the 'scrum & agile' philosophy, flexible working times and refurbishment of its offices, from an organisational point of view, QIPC-EAE is more than ready to face the future.
-"After their implementation in mid-2017, our turnover per
+With the introduction of the 'scrum & agile' philosophy, flexible working times and refurbishment of its offices, from an organizational point of view, QIPC-EAE is more than ready to face the future.
+"After their implementation in mid-2017, our output per employee witnessed an increase of around ten percent," explains Menno Jansen.
+"We can now work much more flexibly

-The new way of working has helped bring about an overall rise in turnover of five percent at QIPC-EAE.
-Another key reason for growth has been the success of the Performance Package, which ties in QIPC automation products with the EAE control system, as well as the growth of EAE Flow, an intra-logistical solution which enables goods to be sorted automatically.
+Package, which ties in QIPC automation products with the EAE control system, as well as the growth of EAE Flow, an intra-logistical solution which enables goods to be sorted automatically.
 Menno Jansen: "We have great expectations from both products in 2018 too.
+The Performance Package is the ultimate cost-saver for our customers because it provides an all-round solution for their automation concerns.
+EAE Flow is an extremely successful arm of EAE.
+The system is now being used by Amazon, Adidas, Lidl, DHL and others.

-The Performance Package three of their sites, in Inzersdorf (Vienna), St.Andrä and Salzburg, with the new Desk 7 console taking a prominent place in their print operations.
-"In April 2018 we will be holding an 'open house' at the Vienna plant," Menno Jansen adds.
-"The event will be used to demonstrate Desk 7 and IDS-3D, so that other businesses can see for themselves how Desk 7 and IDS-3D have helped enormously in the optimisation of the production processes in Vienna.
+adds.
+"The event will be used to demonstrate Desk 7 and IDS-3D, so that other businesses can see for themselves how Desk 7 and IDS-3D have helped enormously in the optimization of the production processes in Vienna.
 We are very much looking forward to the occasion."